 - Select the edit icon under "Domain settings"

 - Scroll down to "Access" and choose "Access code required" if not already selected

 (This will also give you the option to sell subscriptions to your domain.
 Click Here for more information)

-- Scroll down the page to the Access codes section and select ‘Add access codes’ to be brought to a new screen to select your options for your access code(s).
+- Scroll down the page to the Access Codes section and select "New Access Code," which will bring you to a new screen to select your options for your access code(s).

 - Create a Pool Name for your code(s).
 This name will not be surfaced to your students and is solely for your reference.

 - If you'd like to use computer-generated access codes, select "Generate random codes" and indicate how many codes you would like generated for you.
 If you prefer to create your own codes, enter your custom codes.
 Put one code on each line and use lowercase letters, numbers, dashes and underscores only.

 - Define the number of times each of the individual codes can be used.
 You can also opt to set no limit.